uncomfyhalomacro/linkedin-auto-connect/docs/ARCHITECTURE.md

 | John Doe   | `https://linkedin.com/in/...` | Yes             |
 | Jane Smith | `https://linkedin.com/in/...` | No              |

-As you have noticed, we need three tables:
+We need two tables:

 - one for the scraper profile (since we might use different accounts)
-- one for the names of the user profiles; and
 - one for the links.

+That's because the only unique identifier for a link is its hash.

-Of course, by default, we also have an ID already so the schema in SQL can look like this
+Of course, by default, we also have an ID already so the schema in SQL can look like these:

 For the scraper profiles (we don't provide URLs for this.
 We assume that they are ephemeral and not essential since we can always update the keys.
 They are only useful for logging.
 The *secret* is an encrypted auth